2022 - 2023

 Wind Suit

 Students will purchase a two-piece wind suit (jacket and pants).
+The cost of the wind suit is $55.
 The wind suit will be worn at competitions, when not in uniform, and as an alternate uniform in inclement weather.
 Students will be able to try on samples to determine fit.
 Wind suits will be purchased one time only, unless the jacket or pants become damaged or do not fit.

 Wearing Your Uniform